 A second bachelor's degree must be granted 12 months or more after the first degree.
 The new degree must include at least 32 unique credits.
 Otherwise, a second major is awarded.

-St. Scholastica students need intellectual and foundational skills that prepare them for responsible living and meaningful work.
+The College of St. Scholastica equips students with the intellectual and foundational skills that prepare them for responsible living and meaningful work.
+CSS students practice these skills extensively, throughout their experiences at the College, in the context of progressively more challenging problems, projects, and standards for performance.

-The mission of the General Education Program at The College of St. Scholastica is to engage students in defining and practicing responsible living and meaningful work.
-The first three of the College outcomes define this distinctive program and reflect the Benedictine values of the College.
+The General Education program at The College of St. Scholastica provides students a foundation in the liberal arts and sciences that is rooted in our Catholic Benedictine Heritage and cultivates a conscientious use of knowledge that prepares them for responsible living in a global community.
 The program has three components: a first-year experience known as Dignitas and two required courses in composition and communication, a range of liberal arts courses called Pathways and an upper-division Writing Intensive requirement.

 Historically Benedictines have been scholars, caregivers, educators and artists; the liberal arts mirror the broad pathways that Benedictines have pioneered.
 The rigor and breadth of our program prepare St. Scholastica students to meet the present and face the future with wisdom, faith and imagination.